Confidence and competence. All too often, that’s what salespeople lack when selling to the C-suite and other financial decision-makers.

-External Factors are critical because it’s where you can create the most value—it’s where both the problem and the solution are unknown.
-So, start each of your executive conversations with a few External Factors that are out of their control, to establish your credibility in the first couple minutes of the sales conversation.
+External Factors are critical because it’s where you can communicate the most value—it’s where both the problem and the solution are unknown.
+So, start each of your executive conversations with a few External Factors that are out of their control to establish your credibility in the first couple of minutes of the sales conversation.

 2. Identify Business Initiatives

 Your prospect’s business initiatives, or “strategic initiatives,” are often shaped by External Factors.
 These are essentially the major drivers of the company.
 Are they trying to increase share, grow revenue, cross-sell/upsell, expand into new markets, grow through mergers and acquisitions?
 You need to identify what their strategic initiatives might be.

 Check out this 20-minute cheat sheet for making your executive conversations more insightful.